 The first stage of the project consisted of consultation, mapping and research - read the results in our Drug and alcohol related bereavement - research scoping review (pdf) and our BEAD consultation findings (pdf).

 The third round of our fantastic peer-facilitated support group in central London is currently underway.
+These groups bring together people who have all been bereaved through drug or alcohol use to offer mutual support and share experiences.
 It's a closed group of eight weekly sessions, and we will be running a fourth round in Summer 2017.
 Please read the FAQs (pdf) to learn more and email us if you'd like to attend.

 Other sources of support

 If you have been bereaved and are looking for support there are some services that can help on our useful organisations page.

 Adfam is a member of the Mentoring and Befriending Foundation.